 Even though electronic books are widely in use today, thanks to devices like kindle, tablets, and smartphones, many still prefer the traditional paper books.
 If you’re among those and have a large library in your home, you’ll need to think about how to pack books for moving locally.

 Because books are valuable items to people who collect them, you really don’t want to risk damage to your precious editions and need to plan wisely each step in the process of packing, transporting, and unboxing your library.
 Rest easy, though; we have collected simple lists of dos and don’ts for you.

 During relocation, pay special attention to book packing.

 How to Pack Books for Moving: Use Smaller Boxes

 Keep in mind that cramping many volumes in only one box will make it extremely heavy to carry.
 That is why the smartest thing you can do is to pack them in smaller and solid boxes with the weight you can handle.
 The measures of an ideal moving box are 17”x12 3/8”x 12 3/8”.
 Here are some other, more detailed packing tips to make book transportation secure when relocating:

-- Fill all the gaps with other items from your household such as old T-shirts, if you haven’t donated old clothes already,
+Fill all the gaps with other items from your household such as T-shirts, towels, socks, etc;

 Secure your packages with the layers of tape.